DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-29 Meeting Notes.md

 	- Or do they wait until the end of their primary attack combo for a more powerful effect and risk potentially dropping their combo somehow?

 #### Melee Enemies
+- I'll focus on creating variations of enemies w/ melee attack animations

 #### Make the Enemies Feel More Fair
+- One reason why the enemies feel so unfair is that they can hit you from off-screen

 # Environmental Artists